 The Gabbinate serves the Kedma community's religious needs.
-Members coordinate minyanim and keep things running smoothly in order to ensure a positive religious experience for the Orthodox community at UMD.
+Members coordinate minyanim—from regular weekday minyanim to High Holiday services—to create a flourishing religious life for the Orthodox community here at UMD. כן ירבו!

 The Gabbait, Gavi Krimsky, is a sophomore Kinesiology major and proud Lindenbaum alum.
 Originally hailing from Sharon, MA, Gavi now permanently resides at P.O.
 Box 143.
 She can usually be found limping to minyan or making yet another sign up genius.
 Gavi plans to pursue a career in physical therapy but for now she enjoys saying Tefilla L’Shalom HaMedina together with the whole congregation, specifically after announcing the page number.

 Easy to look over but hard to overlook, Rafi Kigner, Gabbai Sheini extraordinaire, is a sophomore and proud member of the UMD Agriculture school.
 When he isn’t busy explaining his major he enjoys the yankees, talking, and asking people to lein.
 If you want to reach him, don’t worry, he’ll probably reach out to you first.
 Most of all he loves being part of the Kedma community and is really excited for this upcoming year.

 The Gabbinate is likely older than Kedma itself.
 Here's a collection of Gabbinate photos going back to Spring 2016.